DmitryDemura/taskforge/README.md

 ## Testing

-- Backend: Jest (unit, e2e) under `backend/`
+- Backend: Jest (unit + e2e) under `apps/backend`
-- Frontend: Vitest (`frontend/tests`)
+- Frontend: Vitest (`apps/vue/tests`)

 ## Troubleshooting

-- Ports in use (2999/3001/15433/6380): free them or adjust envs.
-In dev, DB is exposed on host 15433->5432 and Redis on 6380->6379.
+- Ports in use (2999/3001/6379): free them or adjust envs.
+Docker maps Redis to localhost:6379 by default.
-- Prisma Client platform mismatch: install deps inside container and run `prisma generate` (handled by dev compose).
+- API unreachable from Nuxt: ensure `npm run backend:dev` is active (or your Docker container is up), then restart the Nuxt dev server.
-- API unreachable from Nuxt: ensure `backend:up` is running, then restart `frontend:dev`.
+- Redis not running: either start the Docker service (see Quick Start) or rely on the built-in in-memory cache—logs will show which mode is active.

 ## License